knoxa/knoxa.github.io/text/names/index.md

 Nodes 1, 2 and 3 above are identical to concept nodes 3, 5 and 6 in the first lattice for this example.
 I could join "General Alexeieff" and "General Alexeiev" there too.
-In addition, the meet of "Alexandra Feodorovna" and "Prince Alexander" at node 2 does not let me assume that that these two concepts are the same because concept node 0 is uniquely associated with objects "feodorovna" and "F361" (Soundex).
+However, the meet of "Alexandra Feodorovna" and "Prince Alexander" at node 2 does not let me assume that that these two concepts are the same because concept node 0 is uniquely associated with objects "feodorovna" and "F361" (Soundex).

 ### Extra knowledge